e3w2q/Pangaea-keyboard/build_guide_en.md

 The firmware is described in the [Firmware](#Firmware) section, and the QMK Firmware source code is available [here](firmware/).
 The Pangaea Keyboard has a wide variety of optional features that allow you to select the configuration of your choice.
 This build guide describes the assembly procedure for a standard configuration.

-* note:  Please refer to [Optional Features](#Optional Features) for more information on optional features.
+* note:  Please refer to [Optional features](#optional-features) for more information on optional features.

 - [Pangaea Keyboard Build Guide](#pangaea-keyboard-build-guide)
   - [Preparation](#preparation)